TheAyos/TritiumWA/_TODO_.md

 Fix all this

+CLEANING OF TEMP GIF FILES AND WRAP UP

 [] .json file handling for each category directory
 [] hidden & shown commands handling
 [] hidden & shown categories handling